JeffDeCola/my-go-examples/in-process-communication/message-passing/synchronous/channels-unbuffered/README.md

 # channels-unbuffered

-_Unbuffered channels are unidirectional and synchronous with blocking._
+_Unbuffered channels are uni-directional, synchronous with blocking._

 Other communication examples using,